Towards declarative comparabilities: application to functional dependencies: Application to functional dependencies

-Now, in view of functional dependencies, the following question arises: which property a schema interpretation should have to guarantee that the interpretation of any abstract lattice corresponding to a set of abstract FDs is closed by set intersection?
+Thus, in view of functional dependencies, the following question arises: which property should a scheme interpretation have in order to guarantee that the interpretation of any abstract lattice is a closure system?
 This question is central since functional dependencies must satisfy Armstrong axioms, and their model must form a closure system \cite{demetrovics1992functional}.
 First, we answer the case where $\U$ has few attributes.